unc-csxl/csxl.unc.edu/docs/widgets.md

 **Note that the `( )` syntax denotes an Event Binding in Angular!**

 What is actually happening here?
-In this example, whenever the button is pressed, data is *emitted* out of the button and to the component to handle.
-When this *emission* occurs, the function passed into `(click)` is run.
+In this example, whenever the button is pressed, the function passed into `(click)` is run.
+The `(click)` event and the `myAction()` function are being bound together.

 This will not make too much sense without a relevant example.

 Say that in the Organization Component, we define a function `joinOrganization(org: Organization)` that we want to run whever we press the join button for a specific organization.

+Recall that the Organization Component still has many Organization cards as before, and the "Join Org" button would be on each *widget* rather than in the component directly.
+So, we need to define some way that the Organization Component knows which organization to join when one of these buttons is pressed.

 In our ***widget***, we want to define an output field.

+**organization-card.widget.ts**
 ```ts
 @Component({
     selector: 'organization-card',